- PrintArticle Summary

 Choosing a program that can provide help for Suboxone withdrawal as soon as possible is vital for stopping the use of the drug on a long-term basis.
 Speaking to a trained professional can help to guide you in the right direction for help.

 Call 1-888-935-1318Who Answers? to speak to someone who can provide you with the answers you need about Suboxone withdrawal and treatment.
-The call is confidential, and the phone lines are staffed 24 hours a day by rehab support representatives who will help you get the treatment you need.
+The call is confidential, and the phone lines are staffed 24 hours a day by us here at American Addiction Centers.
+A leading provider in American addiction treatment.

 |Suboxone Information at a Glance|